-Financial Accounting Standards Board ("FASB") ASC 820 "Fair Value Measurements and Disclosures" (formerly Statement of Financial Accounting Standards ("SFAS") No. 157) clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
+Financial Accounting Standards Board ("FASB") ASC 820 "Fair Value Measurements and Disclosures" clarifies that fair value is an exit price, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 As such, fair value is a market-based measurement that is determined based on assumptions that market participants would use in pricing an asset or a liability.
 As a basis for considering such assumptions, ASC 820 establishes a three-tier value hierarchy, which prioritizes the inputs used in the valuation methodologies in measuring fair value: